info@societyofjewelleryhistorians.ac.uk

 Bead Study Trust

 The study of beads can throw new information on societies past and present.
 The Bead Study Trust was founded in 1980 to promote research and the use of archaeological, ethnographic and scientific techniques on beads, past and present, from all parts of the world.
-Our newsletter offers an extensive list of new academic publications including research papers in many aspects of bead study.
+Its newsletter offers an extensive list of new academic publications including research papers in many aspects of bead study.

 benchpeg